-Since I have already gone in to depths about every performance in previous posts (simply scroll down on the homepage of this blog), this will simply be a summary of my predictions versus my predilections.
+Since I have already gone in to great detail about every performance in my SAG Award Viewing Guides (Film, TV Drama, TV Comedy, TV Miniseries), this will simply be a summary of my predictions versus my predilections.

 Who I think will win in BOLD.

 Who I voted for noted by “***”

 So any award for stunt people that doesn’t reward a show for this scene from season two of “Daredevil” isn’t worth a thing.
 BUUUUUT I think many more folk watch “Walking Dead”, so while it shouldn’t even be a close, I’ll predict the less-deserving ensemble.